bookofproofs/bookofproofs.github.io/_sources/history/17th-century/le-tenneur.md

 * We know from his letters that he was proud to describe himself as an amateur and a self-educated person.
 * M Le Tenneur appears as a convinced "Galilean" full of admiration for Gassendi's atomism.
 * Of Gassendi he particularly appreciates the insertion of scientific ideas into an organic philosophical background as well as his talent as experimenter.
+* As many others in those years, Le Tenneur was fascinated by Descartes' physics, but, as he wrote to Mersenne, he admired Descartes' insightful arguments, but did not find them at all convincing ...
 * (Le Tenneur to Mersenne, 9 July 1647).
 * It is known for certain that by 1646 Le Tenneur was in Clermont in the Auvergne region of central France.
 * Clermont was the town that Pascal had been born in 23 years before.
-* It is highly likely that Le Tenneur was involved with the political feuding of the Fronde.
 * Galileo wrote down his ideas on falling bodied in Du Motu Ⓣ(On movement) around 1590 but never published them.
 * In 1646 Honoré Fabri published Tractatus physicus de motu locali Ⓣ(Treatise on local physical movement) which set out to refute Galileo's theory of motion of falling bodies and to substitute a theory of his own.
 * Mersenne, clearly aware that Le Tenneur was a firm believer in Galileo's theory, wrote to him late in 1646 asking him to support Galileo's theory against the attacks by Fabri.